StuKushner/HangmanWithConstructors/README.md

+# Constructor Hangman

+This app creates a Hangman game, but uses node.js and constructor functions.

-# ConstructorHangman
+# Used

-Basically hangman, but through node and with constructors!
-See if you can guess correctly!
+Node.js, Javascript Constructors